laalex/ambigallery/README.md

-AmbiGallery : A jQuery ambilight image gallery
+A jQuery ambilight image gallery
 ===========

 About: AmbiGallery jQuery image gallery is used to create interactive image gallery with the Ambilight effect ( like the Philips ambilight TV )